kube-reporting/metering-operator/Documentation/rollup-reports.md

     ORDER BY pod_usage_cpu_core_seconds DESC
 ```

-Note the use of the macro `reportTableName`, which will automatically get the proper table name from the given scheduled report name.
+Note the use of the macro `reportTableName`, which will automatically get the proper table name from the given report name.

 ## 3. Create the aggregator report

 We now have a sub-report and a query that can read data from other reports.
-We can create a `ScheduledReport` that uses that custom generation query with the sub-report:
+We can create a `Report` that uses that custom generation query with the sub-report:

 ```
 apiVersion: metering.openshift.io/v1alpha1
-kind: ScheduledReport
+kind: Report
 metadata:
   name: namespace-cpu-usage-daily-aggregate
 spec: